RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     Moving tables from one schema to another makes the source schema unusable.
     So make sure the OTRS database used really is a throwaway copy of the productive OTRS database.

 First of all, we need a dump of the source OTRS database.
-As the imported table are copied into the OTOBO database we also have to make sure that the character set is converted to *utf8mb4*.
+As the imported tables are copied into the OTOBO database, we also have to make sure that the character set is converted to *utf8mb4*.
-The dump is split up in *otrs_schema.sql* and *otrs_data.sql* so that the conversion can be done in a safe way.
+The dump is split up into the files *otrs_schema.sql* and *otrs_data.sql* so that the conversion can be done in a safe way.

 When ``mysqldump`` is installed and a connection to the OTRS database is possible,